-Robin Bate Boerop's blog about software development, DevOps, and leadership.
+Robin Bate Boerop's blog about DevOps and software team leadership.

 Mission Defines Success